katedriebe/CaseStudyCreate/README.md

 This insight lays the groundwork for our exploration into the complexity of public opinion on abortion.
 It highlights the critical need to delve into these nuances as we analyze survey data and engage in policy discussions.
 In this case study, you are invited to investigate how various demographic factors intersect to shape opinions on abortion.
 Employ advanced preditive modeling to dissect public sentiments, presenting your findings in ways that can guide campaigners and policymakers to understand voter habits more effectively

+To understand more about the topic read this [hook:](https://github.com/katedriebe/CaseStudyCreate/blob/main/CS3_HookPublicOpinionOnAbortion.pdf)
-To understand more about this read this [hook.](https://github.com/katedriebe/CaseStudyCreate/blob/main/CS3_HookPublicOpinionOnAbortion.pdf)
+To understand more about the project read this [rubric:](https://github.com/katedriebe/CaseStudyCreate)

 ## Materials
 The "Materials" folder contains a "DATA", "SCRIPT", and "ADDITIONAL RESOURCE" folder.
 The necessary data is located in the "DATA" folder and includes both a cleaned dataset to be used for your model as well as the raw data from the General Social Survey (GSS).
 Helpful material including how to import the data, expamples of a Decision Tree Regression and Chi Squared test can be found in the "SCRIPT" folder.
 The "ADDITIONAL RESOURCE" folder contains aditional articles for motivation and background on the subject.

 ##References:

 [1] “GSS 2021 Codebook” gss.norc.org. https://gss.norc.org/Documents/codebook/GSS%202021%20Codebook.pdf

 [2] “R3 Release Variables” gss.norc.org. https://gss.norc.org/Documents/other/R3%20Release%20Variables.pdf